AlexSchweiger827/PP3/README.md

 <details>
     <summary>What changes in your pdf, if you change the documentclass to <code>book</code></summary>

-    The title and autho went down to the middle of the sheet.
+    The title and author went down to the middle of the sheet.

 </details>
 <details>
     <summary>What changes in your pdf, if you add <code>\section{Intro}</code> after <code>\maketitle</code></summary>